aaronrcs/MessageBoard/README.md

 # MessageBoard
-Fullstack Message Board using Vue application
+Fullstack Community Message Board using Vue.js, Node.js (Express.js for server side) and MongoDB for our database.